-Adding to the first possible explanation, some people have theorized the player character might be disabled, since he is unable to move from his seat, and is paid less than minimum wage (even for his day).
+Adding to the first possible explanation, some people have theorized Mike Schmidt might be disabled, since he is unable to move from his seat, and is paid less than minimum wage (even for his day).
 Since people with disabilities often have a harder time finding work and additionally tend to have higher medical expenses, if he is disabled that might explain why he's willing to stay.

 The animatronics themselves.
 Are they simply machines with malfunctioning programming, or are they corrupted by being haunted?
 Likewise, there is debate over whether or not they're truly malevolent or if they do genuinely believe you need "help" back into your costume.